pierrenodet/spark-ensemble/docs/gbm.md

 new GBMRegressor()
         .setBaseLearner(new DecisionTreeRegressor()) //Base learner used by the meta-estimator.
         .setNumBaseLearners(10) //Number of base learners.
+        .setInitStrategy("base") //Strategy for the initialization of predictions.
         .setLearningRate(0.1) //Shrinkage parameter.
-        .setSubsampleRatio(0.8) //Ratio sampling of exemples.
+        .setSubsampleRatio(0.8) //Ratio sampling of examples.
         .setReplacement(true) //Exemples drawn with replacement or not.
         .setSubspaceRatio(0.8) //Ratio sampling of features.
+        .setLoss("squared") //Loss function used for residuals and optimized step size.
+        .setAlpha(0.5) //Quantile parameter for quantile or huber losses.
+        .setUpdates("newton") //Newton or Gradient boosting.
         .setOptimizedWeights(true) //Line search the best step size or use 1.0 instead.
+        .setMaxIter(100) //Optimizer maximum number of iterations for optimized step size.
-        .setLoss("squared") //Loss function used for residuals and optimized step size.
+        .setTol(1E-3) //Optimizer tolerance for optimized step size.
-        .setAlpha(0.5) //Extra parameter for certain loss functions as quantile or huber.
         .setValidationIndicatorCol("val") //Column name that contains true or false for the early stop data set.
         .setValidationTol(1E-2) //Tolerance for gain in loss on early stop set.
-        .setTol(1E-3) //Tolerance for optimized step size.
         .setNumRounds(8) //Number of rounds to wait for the loss on early stop set to decrease.

 new GBMClassifier()
         .setBaseLearner(new DecisionTreeRegressor()) //Base learner used by the meta-estimator.
         .setNumBaseLearners(10) //Number of base learners.
+        .setInitStrategy("prior") //Strategy for the initialization of predictions.
         .setLearningRate(0.1) //Shrinkage parameter.
-        .setSubsampleRatio(0.8) //Ratio sampling of exemples.
+        .setSubsampleRatio(0.8) //Ratio sampling of examples.
         .setReplacement(true) //Exemples drawn with replacement or not.
         .setSubspaceRatio(0.8) //Ratio sampling of features.
+        .setLoss("logloss") //Loss function used for residuals and optimized step size.
+        .setUpdates("newton") //Newton or Gradient boosting.
         .setOptimizedWeights(true) //Line search the best step size or use 1.0 instead.
+        .setMaxIter(100) //Optimizer maximum number of iterations for optimized step size.
-        .setLoss("deviance") //Loss function used for residuals and optimized step size.
+        .setTol(1E-3) //Optimizer tolerance for optimized step size.
         .setValidationIndicatorCol("val") //Column name that contains true or false for the early stop data set.
-        .setTol(1E-3) //Tolerance for optimized step size and gain in loss on early stop set.
+        .setValidationTol(1E-2) //Tolerance for gain in loss on early stop set.
-        .setNumRound(8) //Number of rounds to wait for the loss on early stop set to decrease.
+        .setNumRounds(8) //Number of rounds to wait for the loss on early stop set to decrease.
-        .setParallelism(4) //Number of base learners trained at the same time.
+        .setParallelism(4) //Number of base learners trained simultaneously.
 Should be at most the number of classes.
 ```

 ## References